shilpa9a/Introduction_to_statistical_learning_summary_python/README.md

 I recommend this book because-

-* It gives a modest introduction to statistics and mathematics behind the most used methods like-
+- It gives a modest introduction to statistics and mathematics behind the most used methods like-
-    - Regressions- linear, higher-order polynomial, logistics
+    - Regressions,
     - classifications,
     - decision trees,
+    - SVM,
     - clustering,
     - unsupervised learning,
+    - resampling,
-    - resampling
+    - cross-validation methods,
-    - cross-validation methods.
+    - Dimension reduction methods.
 - It also provides with a lab section in the statistical programming language, R, for each these methods at the end of each chapter.

 It prepares you to understand the concepts as well as gives you enough examples in R to get you started with using these models on your own data.